Orthonectida

 Orthonectida (/ˌɔːrθəˈnɛktɪdə, -θoʊ-/) is a small phylum of poorly known parasites of marine invertebrates that are among the simplest of multi-cellular organisms.
 Members of this phylum are known as orthonectids.

 Biology

-The adults, which are the sexual stage, are microscopic wormlike animals, consisting of a single layer of ciliated outer cells surrounding a mass of sex cells.
-They swim freely within the bodies of their hosts, which include flatworms, polychaete worms, bivalve molluscs, and echinoderms.
+The non-feeding adults, which are the sexual stage, are microscopic wormlike animals, consisting of a single layer of ciliated outer cells surrounding a mass of sex cells.
+Their musculature and nervous system is very reduced.
+In Intoshia variabili, the adult females have 32 being muscle cells and 4 nerve cells, and the smaller male only halv of that, with 16 muscle cells and 2 nerve cells.
+They swim freely within the bodies of their hosts, which include flatworms, polychaete worms, bivalve molluscs, echinoderms, ribbon worms, acoels, Xenoturbellida, and chordates.
 Most are gonochoristic, with separate male and female individuals, but a few species are hermaphroditic.

 When they are ready to reproduce, adults leave the host, and sperm from the males penetrate the bodies of the females to achieve internal fertilisation.
 The resulting zygote develops into a ciliated larva that escapes from the mother to seek out new hosts.
-Once it finds a host, the larva loses its cilia and develops into a syncytial plasmodium larva.
+Once it finds a host, the larva loses its cilia and develops into its multinucleated and plasmodial stage with a double membrane.
 This, in turn, breaks up into numerous individual cells called agametes (ameiotic generative cells) which grow into the next generation of adults.